namnd/namnd.github.io/content/posts/a-side-hustle-app.md

 - $15 for domain itemeter.com
 - $0.82 per month, projected $10 per year

 A total grand of $174 AUD for one year.

-I think I can afford this.
+## What's next

+I plan to charge $1.99 AUD per month or $14.99 AUD per annual.
+So to break even, I will need at least 88 paid monthly customers or 12 paid annually ones.
+It's probably a long shot but even if it doesn't work out, it's ok.
+I can afford $200 for a try, which is granted by my wife by the way (just kidding).